I went busking for the first time!

-People in Croatia are very generous and kind, I got some thumbs up and what I assumed were compliments although being in Croatia I couldn’t understand them, I just smiled a lot.
+People in Croatia are very generous and kind.
+I got thumbs up and what I assumed were compliments although being in Croatia I couldn’t understand them.
+I just smiled a lot.

 After about an hour-and-a-half, my back and neck muscles were killing me, so I had to pack up and go.
 I didn’t really want to.
-It’s actually quite fun being out there, but it’s probably good that I didn’t stay there too long at a time because people were possibly getting sick of my limited repertoire of six songs!
+It’s actually quite fun being out there, but it’s probably good that I didn’t stay there too long at a time.
+People were possibly getting sick of my limited repertoire of six songs!

 All-in-all I made 290 Croatian Kuna, 1:50 Bosnian Marks, and 1 Euro, which translates to 65 Australian Dollars!

 It’s a shame I was too scared to go out before now. but, now I know that it’s actually fun and a good way to get out of the house.